stevenhussung/piet-modern/readme.md

 To demonstrate: store something in the stack (hello world?
 Just Hi?), perform the invariant until identity, the output the stack, repeat.

 Even better!
 Use the invariants as a series of programs that look different but accomplish the same thing.
 Maybe.
 If you can be clever about it I think you can have fun.

+## Linux issue
+For some reason, the python code to read the ppm output using the python Pillow package fails on my Linux Mint install.